 Phone calls are the best way to advocate!
-You can find your members' phone numbers at ContactingCongress.org.
+You can find your member's phone number at house.gov.

 We've drafted a sample message for you, but we encourage you to personalize your message, if possible.
 If you have a connection to adoption, emphasize why this issue is especially important to you.
 It’s okay to write out your talking points/messaging in advance.
 Keep it friendly and factual.
 Express your gratitude for their time and indicate that you’ll be following up soon.